NVIDIA/cutlass/README.md

     --k=<depth>[:max depth[:step]]                    Size of inner dimension of A and B. May specify a range with optional step size.
     --kernels=<{s|d|h|i|wmma}gemm_{nn,nt,tn,tt}>      Select GEMM datatype and layout to use for tests --peak=<bool>                                     If true, only reports peak performance per kernel after profiling specified problem space.
+    --save_workspace={*never,incorrect,always}        Specifies when to save the GEMM inputs and results to the filesystem.
     --seed=<seed>                                     Random seed used by the random number generator in initializing input matrices.
     --tags=<column:tag,...>                           Inserts leading columns in output table and uniform values for each column.
-Useful for generating pivot tables.

   Example usage: